sphuyal/HamroBazarApi/README.md

 - Done in Windows 10
 - Run 'npm install' to install all packages.
-- Run 'npm install nodemon --save' to install nodemon (nodemon may not be install even if all paackges are install)
+- Run 'npm install nodemon --save' to install nodemon (nodemon may not be install even if all packages are install in windows 10)
 - Run 'npm run dev' to start the api in localhost:3002.
+- Enjoy!